hugorbarbosa/cpp-coding-style-guide/README.md

 $ clang-tidy --help
 ```

-This tool allows you to specify various check options based on groups through a name prefix, such as `cppcoreguidelines-` that performs checks related to C++ Core Guidelines, among many others.
+This tool allows you to specify various check options based on groups through a name prefix, such as `cppcoreguidelines-` that performs checks related to C++ Core Guidelines.
 All check options permitted by clang-tidy can be found in [clang-tidy checks][ref-tool-clang-tidy-checks].

-As mentioned previously, clang-tidy can be integrated in a IDE/editor.
-It is only necessary to install the [C/C++ extension][ref-vscode-cpp-extension], which allows configuring and using clang-tidy from this editor.
+As previously mentioned, clang-tidy can be integrated in a IDE/editor.
+The [C/C++ extension][ref-vscode-cpp-extension] needs to be installed for configuring and using clang-tidy from this editor.
 Additionally, you can configure to analyze automatically the code when saving a file, using the [settings](./.vscode/settings.json) file available in this guide as example.

 Refer to the [clang-tidy page][ref-tool-clang-tidy] for more details regarding this tool.
 To see this tool being used in a project, consult the [C++ project template][ref-cpp-project-template] as example.

 ### Doxygen

-Doxygen is a documentation generator tool that automates the generation of documentation from source code comments, supporting C++, C, C#, Python, PHP, Java, Objective-C, Fortran, VHDL, Splice, IDL, and Lex code.
+Doxygen is a documentation generator tool that automates the creation of documentation from source code comments, supporting C++, C, C#, Python, PHP, Java, Objective-C, Fortran, VHDL, Splice, IDL, and Lex code.
 The documentation can be generated in various output formats, such as HTML and PDF.
 Additionally, this tool is able to generate graphical representations of class hierarchies and collaboration diagrams, providing a visual overview of the relationships between classes and functions.

 Doxygen supports many options that can be found using the `--help` option: